ROADII-Lab/R25-IncidentDetection/README.md

 - Internet Connection
 - Tableau Reader (free to download)
 - R 4.3.0 or later (free to download)
-- Rstudio recommended (free to download)
+- RStudio recommended (free to download)

 Requirements for Predictions:
 - API key associated with TomorrowIO account for weather forecasts (available with free version of account)